-Conclusion

-The duration of any breastfeeding showed a decline over time especially with decreasing maternal age and those delivered by section.
-Older, less educated and multiparous mothers who lived in rural communities and belonged to the low socioeconomic class were more likely to breastfeed and have prolonged duration compared to other groups.

-It is recommended in our study area that breastfeeding patterns and practices need to be re-assessed to analyze and follow up data and present more accurate and valid results hopping this review will serve as baseline information for any upcoming longitudinal studies on breastfeeding.
+Conclusion: The duration ofbreastfeeding showed a decline over the time especially with decreasing maternal age and those delivered by section, An older less educated and multiparous mothers who lived in rural communities and belonged to the low socio-economic class were found more likely to breastfeed and have prolonged duration compared to other groups due to their cultural practice.
+It is recommended that breastfeeding patterns and practices need to be re-assessed to analyze and follow up data and present more accurate and valid results with long term parental and social education and training programs to serve with this study as baseline information for upcoming longitudinal studies on breastfeeding.